sanjitchak/Jack_Compiler/README.md

 It converts any high level Jack program to an intermediate VM code, like *javac* bytecode.

+Translator is to be run in command line.

 Code is bit messy but it works.

 More information about Jack Language:-